MadrHacks/snakeCTF2024-writeups/pwn/pwny-trivia/README.md

 Conveniently, there are some functions that provide some gadgets that can be directly used to build the chain:

-We have the following gadgets, that will allow us to write `/bin/sh` in memory and allow to execute a `execve` syscall:
+The following gadgets are available, and they allow writing `/bin/sh` in memory and with the goal of executing a `execve` syscall:

 ```python
 ADD_RBX_1_MUL_RBX_MOV_RBX_RAX = 0x4011ca # add rbx, 1; mul rbx; mov rbx, rax; ret;